wildangellisa1977/FlipperHTTP/README.md

-Star the repository and [follow me](https://www.github.com/jblanked) for updates and upcoming Flipper apps.
+Star the repository and [follow me](https://www.github.com/jblanked) to stay updated on new releases and upcoming Flipper apps.

-A video tutorial demonstrating the functionality of all seven applications: https://www.youtube.com/watch?v=xR1ZbpOVTwE
+Check out this video tutorial showcasing the functionality of all seven applications: https://www.youtube.com/watch?v=xR1ZbpOVTwE

-Big thank you to [Talking Sasquatch](https://github.com/skizzophrenic) for his support of this project.
-Check out his review here: https://www.youtube.com/watch?v=jYZkdz664Tg&t=4s
+A big thank you to [Talking Sasquatch](https://github.com/skizzophrenic) for supporting this project.
+Be sure to watch his review here: https://www.youtube.com/watch?v=jYZkdz664Tg